 - Order data (e.g. payment order);

-- Data resulting from the fulfillment of our contractual obligations;
+- Data resulting from the fulfilment of our contractual obligations;

 - Advertising and sales data (including advertising scores), documentation data;